rvalenzuela87/AL_Test_App/src/exporters/README.md

 This subpackage also contains the *Exporter* interface which every exporter module implements.

+## Design
+This package implements the **Building Factory** design pattern and, as such, a ExportersBuilder class is provided under the module *exporters_builder*.

+The Building Factory pattern was chosen to make the addition of new supported export file types easier.
+By importing the exporters_builder module, one has access to all of the app's available exporter modules without knowing each one, individually.

+The importing of exporter modules within the exporters_builder module is done dynamically so there is no need to edit it once a new exporter module is added to the package.

+It is encouraged to use the ExportersBuilder class to create instances of the different exporter classes available.

 ## Add Custom Exporter
 To add a custom exporter module, follow these steps.